 For the last year, wheat has been used for feed but the high cost of wheat is even making that unaffordable.

 Rain is the key factor in turning the market around.
 If the area starts getting some good moisture, it will take about three to five years to rebuild the herds.
 If that happens, it could lead to reopening the Hays facility, Bohn said.

-Page 2 of 2 - Rain, feed costs, consumer demand, production costs, feedlot demand, government support of ethanol plants and other factors affect the production of beef and right now the combination has had a strong impact on the industry.
+Rain, feed costs, consumer demand, production costs, feedlot demand, government support of ethanol plants and other factors affect the production of beef and right now the combination has had a strong impact on the industry.